On Connections Between Association Schemes and Analyses of Polyhedral and Positive Semidefinite Lift-and-Project Relaxations: Preliminaries

+Thus, a homogeneous coherent configuration is an association scheme except it is not necessarily commutative, and this more general notion will be particularly useful when we discuss homogeneous coherent configurations based on hypergraph matchings later in the manuscript.
+For more on homogeneous coherent configuration, the reader may refer to ~\cite{Cameron01}.
+Also, to reduce cluttering, we will abbreviate homogeneous coherent configurations as h.c.c.\ from here on.

-Each non-identity matrix of a scheme is referred to as an \emph{associate}.
-A scheme is \emph{commutative} if $A_iA_j = A_jA_i$ for all $i,j \in \mathcal{I}$.
-Moreover, if $\mathcal{A}$ is commutative, then $\tn{Span}~\A$ is a commutative matrix algebra called the \emph{Bose--Mesner algebra} of $\mathcal{A}$.
+When $\mathcal{A}$ is an association scheme, $\tn{Span}~\A$ is a commutative matrix algebra called the \emph{Bose--Mesner algebra} of $\mathcal{A}$.
 A very useful property of commutative schemes is that the eigenspaces of the matrices in the scheme are aligned.
 That is, there exists an orthonormal set of eigenvectors $\{v_i\}_{i \in \Omega}$ that are eigenvectors for all matrices in $\tn{Span}~\A$.
 Therefore, the eigenvalues of any matrix in $\tn{Span}~\A$ can be obtained by taking the corresponding linear combination of the eigenvalues of matrices in $\A$.

-We call a given scheme \emph{symmetric} if all of its associates are symmetric matrices.
-It then follows from property (A4) that if $\A$ is symmetric, then $A_iA_j = A_jA_i$ for all $i,j \in \mathcal{I}$, thus a symmetric scheme is also commutative.
-Not all commutative schemes are symmetric, but the commutative schemes that occur in this work will be.
+We call a given h.c.c.\ \emph{symmetric} if all of its associates are symmetric matrices.
+It then follows from property (A4) that if $\A$ is symmetric, then $A_iA_j = A_jA_i$ for all $i,j \in \mathcal{I}$, thus a symmetric h.c.c.\ is also commutative.
+Not all commutative h.c.c.s are symmetric, but the commutative h.c.c.s that occur in this work will be.